 Hey, it’s me again!
 And as the title says I’m trying to make your life a little easier, whether you are a tourist visiting or a resident of this very lovely fun park of a city, here are 5 apps and websites every New Yorker needs to make life easier.
 Most people, for good or bad are attached to their smartphone, it makes perfect sense to have it as a tool on a daily basis.
-Each one of the apps/websites that I mention are ones that I personally and benefit from.
+All of the apps/websites that I mention are ones that I personally and benefit from.